Joel Senior (footballer, born 1999)

-Joel Toby Senior (born 24 June 1999) is an English professional footballer who plays as a right back for club Bristol Rovers.
+Joel Toby Senior (born 24 June 1999) is an English professional footballer who plays as a right back for club Tranmere Rovers.

 Early and personal life

 Senior was born in Didsbury.
 His brothers are also footballers, who played in non-league for Maine Road.

 Career

 Senior spent nearly a decade with Oldham Athletic, but was released at the age of 15 for being too small.
 He later described it was the worst day of his life.
 He began playing non-league football around Greater Manchester, initially with Sunday league team Hough End.
 At the age of 16 he was playing for Maine Road and working two days a week in an engineering and design company.
+He was also included in the 2016 North West Counties Football League team of the year.

 He then made 68 appearances in all competitions for F.C.
-United of Manchester, including 58 league appearances, before moving to Curzon Ashton in February 2019, for whom he made ten league appearances in National League North.
+United of Manchester, including 58 league appearances between 2017 and 2019.
+His only goal for F.C.
+United of Manchester was in the 2017–18 Manchester Premier Cup final, and he moved to Curzon Ashton in February 2019, for whom he made ten league appearances in National League North.

 In May 2019 he signed a 12-month contract with Premier League club Burnley, with the option of a further year, with the intention that he would initially play with their under-23 team.

 He was released by Burnley at the end of the 2019–20 season.
 He later signed for Altrincham.
 He signed for Carlisle United in January 2022.

 On 30 May 2023, after Carlisle won promotion to League One, Carlisle manager Paul Simpson announced that Senior would be released once his contract expired.

 In June 2023, it was announced that he would sign for League Two side Morecambe on a one-year deal from 1 July 2023.
 Following a successful first season, Senior was named as Morecambe's Player of the Year, also winning Players' Player of the Season.
 Despite having been offered a new contract, he opted to depart the club at the end of the 2023–24 season.